tsvbits/tsvbits.github.io/src/pages/resume/index.md

 * System-level programming
 * DevOps automation

+### Technical Skills

-Technical skills (summary of all projects with number of years):
+Summary of all projects with years of experience:

 | Backend          | Frontend            | Databases            | DevOps & Tools   |
 | ---------------- | ------------------- | -------------------- | ---------------- |